ki225/free-ran-ue.github.io/doc/doc-user-guide/10-docker.md

 ## B. (Optional) Build free-ran-ue Image

-If you want to build the image from source code, you need to run the make command; otherwise, the compose file will pull the image from [docker hub](https://hub.docker.com/r/alonza0314/free-ran-ue/tags) with the latest tag.
+If you want to build the image from source code, you need to run this step; otherwise, the compose file will pull the image from [docker hub](https://hub.docker.com/r/alonza0314/free-ran-ue/tags) with the latest tag.
 You can also modify the tag in the compose file for specified version.

 - Clone